By: Dr. Christina Mossaad and Mrs. Vanessa Ralph, M.S. Pharmaceutical Chemistry

 Read more about the ingredients comprising LipSense gloss here.

-Take care of the substances you place on your skin and the skin of those in your care.
-While minute exposures are unavoidable and while it is impossible to know the potential affects of your personal biochemical make-up with every potential ingredient known to man, you should do what you can to minimize exposure.
+Take care in the substances you place on your skin and the skin of those in your care.
+While minute exposures are unavoidable and while it is impossible to know the potential effects of your personal biochemical make-up with every potential ingredient known to man, you should do what you can to minimize exposure.